Staying calm with a crying baby

 These tips support staff to stay calm around a crying baby.

 |Level of compliance||Main audience||Other|

 Sometimes babies cry for no apparent reason.
 When this happens, you may feel frustrated.
 It is important to have a strategy in place so that you can calm yourself if this occurs.

-Below are some calming techniques you could use.
-At all times you must ensure that the baby is in a safe place where you can supervise them.
+Below are some calming techniques you could use when a baby is crying for no apparent reason.
+You must ensure that the baby is in a safe place where you can supervise them at all times.

 - Go for a walk with the baby and any other children in your care.

 If you are still feeling frustrated, contact your supervising Person Responsible (home-based services) or seek support from another teacher (centre-based services).